JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 nothing #hide
 ```

-## Tearing a model down for serialization
+The [`LearnAPI.strip(model)`](@ref) accessor function is for returning a version of
+`model` suitable for serialization (typically smaller and data anonymized).
+It has a

-The `LearnAPI.strip` method falls back to the identity.
-Here, for the sake of illustration, we
+fallback that just returns `model` but for the sake of illustration, we overload it to
-overload it to dump the named version of the coefficients:
+dump the named version of the coefficients:

 ```@example anatomy
 LearnAPI.strip(model::RidgeFitted) =